 Now we are going to move over to the Raspberry Pi.

-Turn on you Pi with SD card conected.
-When the Pi boots up the pixel desktop open a terminal window.
+Turn on your Pi with SD card conected.
+When the Pi boots up the stretch desktop open a terminal window.

 Then enable USB boot mode with this code